Evicted Heron Gate residents launch human rights complaint | CBC News

 "This doesn't happen in the Glebe or in Westboro.
 It happens in Heron Gate because the local community doesn't have the material power to resist these types of predatory development projects," said lawyer Daniel Tucker-Simmons of Avant Law, who is representing the claimants.

-His firm's analysis of neighbourhood census data shows that half of Heron Gate households have an income of less than $40,000 a year, and that more than 90 per cent of residents rent their homes.
+His firm's analysis of neighbourhood census data shows that half of Heron Gate households have an income of less than $40,000 a year.

 "They don't have the financial means.
-They don't have the clout or the resources [to fight]," said Tucker-Simmons.
+They don't have the clout or the resources [to fight]," Tucker-Simmons said.

-Some Heron Gate residents, Tucker-Simmons said, fear joining the human rights challenge over concerns it could impact their ability to become Canadian citizens — even though that's not the case.
+Some Heron Gate residents fear joining the human rights challenge over concerns it could impact their ability to become Canadian citizens — even though that's not the case, he added.

 The human rights complaint documents various instances of dilapidation in the 14 claimants' homes: a leaky roof that wasn't fixed for nine months, cracks in the foundation, repeated basement flooding, broken doors and windows, and mice and cockroach infestations.